 1939: Heydrich, Chief of German Secret Security, ordered Jews cleared from portions of annexed Poland that were now considered to be part Greater Germany.
 Heydrich was truly evil person.
 He was one of Hitler’s favorites and many thought that he was Hitler’s successor.
 Heydrich was the prime author of the Final Solution.
 He never got to fulfill his dreams since the British had him murdered while he was serving in Bohemia.

-1939: In “Activity in Palestine,” published today Peter Gradenwitz reports on the successful year enjoyed by the Palestine Symphony Orchestra.
+1939: In an article entitled “Activity in Palestine,” Peter Gradenwitz reports on the successful year enjoyed by the Palestine Symphony Orchestra.
 “The Summer heat, the pre-war mood and the outbreak of war in Europe have not been able to paralyze Palestine’s musical life.
 On the contrary the Palestine Orchestra had its most extensive Summer Season since the start of its activities.
 From June to September the orchestra played twice weekly in the specially arrange gardens of the Levan Fair Grounds to a large an appreciative audience, and in addition to the Tel Aviv concerts there were offerings in Jerusalem, Hair and the Rechovoth.

 1940: Vichy France ordered all Jewish businesses to be sold or expropriated for Aryanization.
 In other words, the French joined Germany in the plundering of Jewish assets.
 Anti-Semitism was and continues to be “good business” for those who trade in it.